keidyz/enflake/README.md

 Enflake, by default, allows the flakified methods to act like they normally do most of the time which ensures that ~~_problems are only caught when it's already too late_~~ projects that use this don't immediately collapse into rubbles.

+## Selling points
+- turns popular built-in methods into unreliable versions of themselves
+- easy to insert into any node project
+- very subtle
+- untraceable
+- will not cause exceptions that will be traceable to this package

 ## Disclaimer
 **Using this in production is not a good idea**